hesamkhanjani/youtube-downloader/README.md

 ## start app:

-> should set environment variables for ffmpeg (in windows in path(environment variables))
+> should set environment variables for ffmpeg , RabbitMQ (in windows in path(environment variables))

 ```
 rabbitmq start